Stetinac/iTop-api-scripts/README.md

 - Sync Profiles and Organisations from UserLDAP to UserExternal (SAML)
 - Find users with status "Disabled" and set status to "Enabled" if they are found in the iTopUserLDAPCollector-1.csv file
 - Set default Organization and Profile to Disabled UserLDAP and UserExternal users
+- Set UserLocal Password expiration attribut to "Expired" after x days of "Password renewed on"

 ## Prerequisites
 - iTop 3.x>